marijnh/Eloquent-JavaScript/06_object.md

 second interface, _iterator_.
 This is the actual thing that iterates.
 It has a `next` method that returns the next result.
-That result should be an object with a `value` property, providing the next value, and a `done` property, which should be true when there are no more results and false otherwise.
+That result should be an object with a `value` property, providing the next value, if there is one, and a `done` property which should be true when there are no more results and false otherwise.

 Note that the `next`, `value`, and `done` property names are plain strings, not symbols.
 Only `Symbol.iterator`, which is likely to be